edbe777/maps_website/README.md

 All other third-parties included are free to use (under MIT License, SIL OFL 1.1, BSD-2-Clause).

-## Contributors

-* @tmuguet: Maintainer
-* @beva-sdev: Czech and German translations, numerous bug reporting

-## Contributing

-If you find a bug or have an idea for a feature, feel free to use the [issue tracker](https://gitlab.com/tmuguet/hugo-split-gallery/-/issues) to let me know.

-In case you want to merge some code, you are more than welcome to open merge requests (with or without a related issue).
-Please branch from the `next` version of this repo and target the `next` branch for the merge request, as `main` is reserved for tagged versions.
-Please also note this theme follows semantic versioning, thus don't introduce breaking changes if they are not necessary.

-### Adding translation

 If you wish to add a new translation, there are two files to create: